Trading Forex via Vanilla Options

 Buying Calls

-You buy a call if you think that currency will go up, setting the strike price at a reasonable level that may well get reached over the time period of the option.
+You buy a call if you think that currency will go up, setting the strike price at a reasonable level that may well be reached over the time period of the option.
 If the price goes up by more than the premium you pay, you get to pocket the difference.
 If the price fails to get near the strike price or even goes the other way, you allow the option to expire worthless.
-Options traders always calculate their break-even price, i.e., the strike price plus or minus the cost of the option (premium).
+Options traders always calculate their breakeven price, i.e., the strike price plus or minus the cost of the option (premium).

 Selling Calls

-If you think the currency will fall, you can sell a call (also named “writing” a call), which from a position point of view, is the same thing as shorting the currency.
+If you think the currency will fall, you can sell a call (also named “writing” a call), which, from a position point of view, is the same thing as shorting the currency.
 As the seller, you earn the premium instead of paying it.
 As the currency falls, the gain begins to accumulate faster because of the presence of the already-earned premium.
 From a risk point of view, selling calls can be riskier than a plain short position (with a stop) because if the currency goes into a raging upside rally over the strike price, the loss can become very large very fast.

 Buying Puts

-If you believe the currency will fall, you will buy a put allowing you to “put” the contract amount to the buyer at expiration.
+If you believe the currency will fall, you will buy a put, allowing you to “put” the contract amount to the buyer at expiration.
 If the price does indeed go below the breakeven (strike minus premium paid), you will exercise the option or sell it at the new profitable level.
 If the currency goes up instead of falling, you may sell your put, now worth less, or let it expire worthless.

 Selling Puts